dafrenchyman/ArcadeFrontend/README.md

 - [x] Sub wheel menus
   - [ ] Need sub wheels to remember last location in previous wheel
 - [ ] Different resolutions - currently setup for 1080p
+- [x] Game Information screen (optional) - Thinking this should be something similar to the PS5 when a game is selected
+  - [ ] Started work on a game information screen (see example in `config_example.json`).
+Still not complete.
+  - [ ] Select different game versions in menu
+  - [ ] Allow theming
+  - [ ] Add more game information to screen
+  - [ ] Add screenshot examples
 - ...

 ## Development